Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 - **TLS Certificates**: Secure communication using TLS certificates.
   - Set the environment variable `DOCKER_TLS=true`
   - Use port `2376` for encrypted traffic.
+- Scan the images using Trivy.
+- Docker Scan trust

 ### Example Configuration
 ```json